Loopy Looper 12 and 24 hour challenge

 Race Start: 7:00am

-All runners will receive a finisher's award, buff, and a t-shirt that includes the race logo below.
+All 12-hour runners will receive a finisher's award and additional swag.
 Earn a skeleton runner to attach to your medal for 10-15-20 loops completed.
 There will be awards for the top Male/Female of the event.

 The race will be held on a 3.75 mile loop on a paved path around Cooper River Park.
 The course is mostly flat and you will run as many loops of it as you can/want in 12 hours.
 This is one of the fastest looped courses in the country and a great chance to put in some serious mileage.